 Our visitation day normally takes place in the first week of April.
-In 2021, we will not hold an in-person event and instead will hold an online open house the morning of Tuesday, March 30th and Wednesday, March 31st.
-The open house will be hosted on Zoom web conference and students may participate live, or watch session recordings later.
+In 2022, we will not hold an in-person event and instead will hold an online open house the morning of Wednesday, March 30th and Thursday, March 31st.
+The open house will be hosted on Zoom web conference and students can participate live, or watch session recordings later.

 A link and schedule for the 2022 online open house will be sent to all students prior to the event.
 Students admitted for autumn 2022 after March 31st will be provided with session recordings.